SGT ERIC EDMUNDSON

 Mission Accomplished on Oct.
 6, 2007

 On Oct.
-2, 2005, the Stryker vehicle he was driving hit an improvised explosive device (IED) in Iraq.
+2, 2005, the Stryker vehicle Sergeant Edmundson was driving hit an improvised explosive device (IED) in Iraq.
 Eric sustained serious injuries and was eventually airlifted to Germany.
-On Oct.
-7, 2005, he arrived back home in the United States to receive care at Walter Reed Army Medical Center in Washington D.C.
+A few days later, he arrived back home in the United States to receive care at Walter Reed Army Medical Center in Washington D.C.

-Eric’s injuries sustained from the blast were shrapnel wounds to his abdomen (which required the removal of his spleen), and right leg, and fracture of the T4, T5 vertebrae.
+Eric’s injuries included shrapnel wounds to his abdomen (which required the removal of his spleen), and right leg, and fractures of the T4 and T5 vertebrae.
 While awaiting transport to Germany, Eric went into cardiac arrest and was able to be revived.
-Because of the time taken to revive Eric, he sustained an anoxic brain injury.
-Due to the anoxic brain injury, he originally could not walk, talk, eat or drink.
-He was able to regain his ability to do some of these things with medical technology, therapy and time.
+Because of the time taken to revive Eric, he sustained an anoxic brain injury and initially he could not walk, talk, eat or drink.
+He was able to regain his ability to do some of these things with medical technology, therapy, and time.